 - 7.2.4.1.
 That libraries are permitted in all residential, mixed-use, employment and institutional land use designations in accordance with the policies contained in Chapter 9 of this Plan.
 Suitable library sites shall be identified through the Secondary Plan and/or Block Planning process and shall be identified in consultation between landowner groups, the Vaughan Public Library Board and the City of Vaughan. - 7.2.4.2.
-To implement the library facility objectives of the Active Together Master Plan, as amended from time to time, including targets for neighbourhood, community and resource libraries, through per-capita targets for library facilities and that existing and planned library facilities are sufficient to meet the needs of projected residential populations.
+To implement the library facility objectives of the Active Together Master Plan, as amended from time to time, including targets for neighbourhood, community and resource libraries, through percapita targets for library facilities and that existing and planned library facilities are sufficient to meet the needs of projected residential populations.

 - 7.2.4.3.
-To ensure that new and renovated libraries are appropriately designed, and that these facilities shall be: - a. conveniently accessible by transit, bicycle and on foot; - b. centrally located in the community which they service; - c. designed to incorporate green building standards as set out in subsection 9.1.3 of this Plan; and - d. designed to support universal accessibility. - 7.2.4.4.
+To ensure that new and renovated libraries are appropriately designed, and that these facilities shall be: - a. conveniently accessible by transit, bicycle and on foot; - b. centrally located in the community which they service; - c. designed to incorporate green building standards as set out in subsection 9.1.3 of this Plan; - d. designed to support universal accessibility; and - e. designed to include public art where appropriate.
+(OPA #24) - 7.2.4.4.
 To encourage and support the development of joint or co-located library facilities such as community centres, schools, or other appropriate facilities.